Senawang–NSE Road

 Senawang-NSE Road, Federal Route 243, is a dual-carriageway federal road in Seremban, Negeri Sembilan, Malaysia.
 It is a main route to North–South Expressway Southern Route from Senawang.

 It starts at Senawang interchange of the North–South Expressway Southern Route and ends at Senawang.

 History

 The section between Senawang-NSE interchange and Senawang-Federal Route 1 interchange used to be a part of the Kuala Lumpur–Seremban Expressway before being decommissioned to a federal road after the expressway which formed the North–South Expressway Southern Route was extended southwards.
 In 2012, this section was gazetted as a Federal Route 243.

 Features

 At most sections, the Federal Route 243 was built under the JKR U4 road standard, with a speed limit of 70 km/h.

-The entire length of this road is located within the district of Seremban, Negeri Sembilan.

 Junction lists

 The entire route is located in Seremban District, Negeri Sembilan.